djhaskin987/degasolv/docs/command-reference.rst

 `output-format`_ option is also used in a mode other than ``plain``.

-This is a powerful feature allowing the operator to build tooling on top of degasolv.
+This is a powerful feature allowing the operator to build tooling on top of Degasolv.
 For example, now the operator may store the sha256 sum of the artifact, the location of its PGP signature, a list of scripts useful in the build contained within the artifact, etc.